jeremenichelli/store-css/README.md

 css({ url, storage, crossOrigin })
 ```

-_Make sure to test which string or identifier works better for the provider._
+🌎 Make sure to test which string or identifier works better for the provider

 ### `media`